habuma/spring-agents/README.md

 intended for production use.
 It still has missing pieces and there is more work to be done.
 But it's a good start.

+Even though it's an experiment, I'd love to hear suggestions in the form of issues or pull requests.
+It may be something I already have in mind, so I may not accept it...but it also may be something I didn't think of, so suggest anyway.
+Also, feel free to share this with others and use it however you will.
+I only ask that you give me credit and a shout-out to let me know what you're doing.

 ## Key Components

 The key components in play are: